FIGHT YOUR TICKET!

 • Taking Required Courses: Depending on what happened, you might need to complete a basic driver improvement course or a more intensive 12-hour Advanced Driver Improvement (ADI) course.
 For anything DUI-related, specific substance abuse courses are mandatory.

 • Getting an SR-22: For serious violations like a DUI, Florida will require you to file an SR-22 form.
-This isn't actually insurance—it's a certificate from your insurance company that proves you’re carrying the state’s minimum liability coverage.
+This isn't insurance.
+It is a certificate from your insurance company that proves you’re carrying the state’s minimum liability coverage.

 • Paying All Reinstatement Fees: Every suspension comes with a reinstatement fee that must be paid directly to the FLHSMV.
 Your license won't be valid again until this is settled.